ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

 - Just a textbook
 ---

-## 🦩Final Thoughts

-Years from now, I'll look at this and smile.
-Not because it's perfect (it's not).
-Not because it's impressive (it's really not).
-But because it represents:

-**The moment I realized I could create.**

-That 9th grade girl who opened Notepad and typed `<html>` had no idea where this would lead.
-But she had **courage**.
-And that was enough.

-To everyone starting their journey: You don't need to know everything.
-You just need to start.
-Start small.
-Start messy.
-Start with passion.

-The rest will follow.

----

-*Made with 🤍, Notepad, and a 9th grader's determination*
+*Made with 🤍, Lappy's Notepad, and a 9th grader's determination*

 *"YOU CAN ALWAYS FIND SOMETHING YOU WANT" - Shree Om Enterprises*

-*(And accidentally, the motto of my coding journey too)*
+*(And accidentally, the motto of my life as well.)*

 ---